Jean Druel is French and lives in Cairo. Since October 2014, he is director of IDEO.

 - 2015 : Why is it difficult to date when qalqala became unintelligible to Qurʾānic reciters and grammarians.
 Arabica 62.
 19‒52.

-- (forthcoming) : Can Ambrosiana X 56 Sup. renew our understanding of Sībawayh’s grammar?
+- (forthcoming) : Can Ambrosiana X 56 Sup. improve our understanding of Sībawayh’s grammar?
 The Foundations of Arabic Linguistics IV.
 Brill: Leiden, Boston.

 - (forthcoming) : A glitter in the debate about the word āmīn used in supplication and its rules in Arabic, by Abū Muḥammad Ibn al-Ḫaššāb (d.
 567/1172), an annotated translation.

 - (forthcoming) : Ibn Manẓūr (d.
 711/1311).
 Muhammad A. S. Abdel Haleem, Mustafa A. A. Shah (Editors).
 The I. B. Tauris Biographical Dictionary of Islamic Civilization.
 London: I. B. Tauris.